 Okay, not every roommate you’ll have while staying in hostels or budget hotels is going to be a thief.

-We all like to think that all our fellow travelers are just like us, out there to explore the world, make new friends, discover new cultures and traditions, finding new horizons, and for the majority that is about right.
-Most anyone you’ll come into contact at hostels and budget hotels will have the same attitude to travel as you and will never prey on a fellow backpacker.
+We all like to think that all our fellow travelers are just like us, out there to explore the world, make new friends, discover new cultures and traditions, and find new horizons, and for the majority that is about right.
+Most anyone you’ll come into contact with at hostels and budget hotels will have the same attitude to travel as you and will never prey on a fellow backpacker.

 7. Bring your own padlock from home

-Some hostels and budget hotels have lockers among their amenities, but they offer the padlocks for a fee.
+Some hostels and budget hotels have lockers among their amenities, but they offer padlocks for a fee.
 You may also want to consider some sort of backpack chain to tie it to your bunk if there’s no locker available and you don’t trust the place where you’re staying.
-Some are some chains like fishing nets built specifically for luggage.
+Some are chains like fishing nets built specifically for luggage.
 They are very light and fit over your whole backpack or suitcase.
 Just don’t forget your keys!

 8. Bring along a bungee cord, also